Clinical Dementia

 GSS 2–10 years (slow for prion) Cerebellar ataxia first, dementia later PRNP mutations (P102L most common) Multicentric amyloid plaques

-Anti-NMDAR encephalitis Weeks–months (treatable) Young woman; psychiatric onset → seizures → movement disorder → autonomic instability → coma CSF anti-NMDAR antibodies; ovarian teratoma in ~50% of women Antibody-mediated; reversible with treatment
+Anti-NMDAR encephalitis Weeks–months (treatable) Young woman; psychiatric onset → seizures → movement disorder → autonomic instability → coma CSF anti-NMDAR antibodies; ovarian teratoma in ~38% of women overall (~50% in women 18–45; <10% in children and women >45) Antibody-mediated; reversible with treatment

 Anti-LGI1 encephalitis Weeks–months (treatable) Older adult; faciobrachial dystonic seizures; limbic encephalitis; hyponatremia Serum anti-LGI1 antibodies (serum > CSF sensitivity) Antibody-mediated; reversible